Gulf of Mexico to give birth to Texas-bound tropical storm

 A tropical rainstorm moving westward over the Gulf of Mexico is projected to become a tropical storm prior to moving across South Texas on Tuesday with much-needed rain and the risk of flash flooding.

+An influx of tropical moisture will still spread inland across areas of South Texas and far northeastern Mexico.

 A disturbance AccuWeather meteorologists have been watching for well over a week has the potential to join the frenzy of tropical storms in the Atlantic basin as it nears the South Texas coast on Tuesday.
-The tropical rainstorm (designated by the National Hurricane Center as Potential Tropical Cyclone 9 Monday morning) will spread heat and drought-relieving rain but also raise the risk of flash flooding in parts of the state during the middle of this week, forecasters say.
+The tropical rainstorm was designated by the National Hurricane Center as Potential Tropical Cyclone 9 Monday morning.
+It will spread heat and drought-relieving rain but also raise the risk of flash flooding in parts of the state during the middle of this week, forecasters say.

 The disturbance brought drenching downpours and locally gusty thunderstorms to the Bahamas late last week and the Florida Peninsula this weekend.
 A general 2-3 inches of rain fell on the Florida Keys.
 Drought-stricken areas along the west coast of the Florida Peninsula picked up 0.25 to 1 inch of rain.